 Since we’re here to help you choose the right floor for you, we took a deep dive into NuCore flooring reviews, outlined the brand’s pros and cons, and compared it to some other big LVP brands like LifeProof and SmartCore to see how it stacks up.

 So: is NuCore waterproof flooring worth purchasing?
-Find out below!
+Learn more below!

 They’re just different names for the same product—a durable, super-attractive, totally waterproof hardwood floor alternative made of vinyl.
 That’s why NuCore is often referred to as “NuCore waterproof flooring”.